ITSupportClamC/clamc_yield_report/YieldCalculationIMA.md

 1. A bond matures or is called;
 2. A bond pays coupon;
-3. A sale of a bond position (the whole or part of) occurs.
+3. A bond position (the whole or a part of) is sold.

-When the above happens, say it's on day D0 and for bond BB, there will be one or more interest payment which satisfy:
+When the above happens, say it's on day D0 and for bond BB, there will be one or more interest payment events which satisfy:

 1. Date = D0;
 2. Investment = BB.